 |Day 12 - reduce to 40 per cent||After 12 hours stop|

-- Check the container water level every four hours ( Rationale 27).
-It will need topping up regularly.
+- Check the container water level every four hours (Rationale 27).
+It will need topping up regularly with sterile water.

-- The incubator should be changed every 14 days, sent to HSDU for cleaning and the date recorded in the nursing notes ( Rationale 32).
+- The incubator should be changed every 14 days, sent to MEDU for cleaning and the date recorded in the nursing notes (Rationale 32).

-- If discontinuing humidification before the due date to change the incubator, then the water chamber should be emptied and dried ( Rationale 33).
+- If discontinuing humidification before the due date to change the incubator, then the water chamber should be opened, emptied and dried with a paper towel (Rationale 33).

 - Any technical problems with the incubator should be addressed with biomedical engineering.